wasmCloud/wasmcloud.com/docs/cli/claims.md

 ## `sign`

-`wash claims sign` assists you to sign a WebAssembly component by specifying some standard capabilities available in the wasmCloud environment.
+`wash claims sign` assists you in signing a WebAssembly component by specifying some standard capabilities available in the wasmCloud environment.
 A user may also specify custom capabilities and other metadata such as expiration, tags, etc.

 #### Usage
 ```